Architectural and Transportation Barriers Compliance Board.

 Exception 2 addresses altered picnic and camping elements.
 Where picnic or camping elements are altered and the ground surface is not, the ground surface is not required to comply with provisions for clear space, surface slope, and accessible surfaces.

 This section requires that where trails connect to designated trailheads or accessible trails, they shall comply with T303.
-Where elements or spaces are provided on trails complying with T303, they shall comply with the applicable requirements of Chapter T2.
+Where elements or spaces are Start Printed Page 34080provided on trails complying with T303, they shall comply with the applicable requirements of Chapter T2.